 The I6 driveshaft procedures

-This specific journal entry covers the preliminary checks, while-you're-in-theres, recommended hardware and installation notes along with final validation checks to fit the the carbon driveshaft to your SMG3 and 6spd E46 M3.
+This entry covers the preliminary checks, while-you're-in-theres, recommended hardware and installation notes along with final validation checks."

 - Matt